Need to Update your application?

 I haven’t received a response regarding the status of my application.

-We have communicated with everyone in Priority Group 1 (185% of poverty level or below or living in a focus district) and Priority Group 2.
+We have communicated with everyone regarding their status for a Tax Credit Scholarship.
 If you did not receive an email, you may have entered your contact information incorrectly.

 Unfortunately, our office staff cannot access your individual application.
 Notification of scholarship awards will be emailed directly to the email address you provided on the application.
 Applicants who are receiving an award will also receive notification via postal mail (mailed to the home address provided on your application) in the next 2-3 weeks (in addition to the email notification).